 Regular users no longer need to be in a social setting to do drugs and begin to use substances when they are alone, too.
-They also may start experiencing drug hangovers the day after doing drugs, which may cause them to occasionally miss work or school.
+They also may start experiencing hangovers the day after, which may cause them to occasionally miss work or school.

 Regular users still appear to function normally but start displaying certain changes in behavior including defiance, depression, aggression, and anxiety.